ray-project/ray/python/ray/tune/README.rst

                 mean_accuracy=train_accuracy  # optional
             ))

-You can then launch a hyperparameter tuning run by running:
+You can then launch a hyperparameter tuning run by running ``tune.py``.
+For example:

 .. code:: bash